TheTobster1232/codespace-desktop-debian1/README.md

 Applications Menu → Internet → Firefox ESR
 Applications Menu → Internet → Chromium (no‑sandbox)

-Chromium **must** be launched using the included no‑sandbox script:
+Chromium **must** be launched inside the XFCE desktop**, not from the Codespaces terminal.

+Use the included launcher:

+Applications Menu → Internet → Chromium (no‑sandbox)

+or manually inside XFCE’s terminal:

 ./.devcontainer/chromium-nosandbox.sh

-This is required because Codespaces containers run as root and do not support Chromium’s sandbox.
+Launching Chromium from the Codespaces terminal will fail because it is outside the graphical environment.

 ### Audio
 PulseAudio starts automatically.